Quick Start

 The Commercial Lighting App SDK is a mobile development tool designed to create IoT applications for the lighting industry.
 It helps you efficiently implement app features for managing projects, areas, and devices in commercial lighting applications.
 This SDK works with both legacy and new commercial lighting fixtures, supporting multiple protocols.
 Smart features such as device management, energy management, and human-centric lighting can contribute to creating green and healthy buildings.

-This tutorial walks you through a few steps to develop an IoT app with the SDK in two hours.
+This tutorial walks you through a few steps to develop a smart app with the SDK in two hours.
 You will learn how to implement the following features:

 • Register a merchant account on the Smart Commercial Lighting platform and manage this account on the app.